gentoo-haskell/hackport/HACKING.rst

 The ``-s`` option signs the tag with your GnuPG key, if you wish to do this.

-Next, run the ‘mk_release_tarball.bash’ script. ``cabal sdist`` does not build the submodules, which is why we need to use this script instead.
+Next, run the ‘mk_release_tarball.bash’ script.
+This is similar to ``cabal sdist`` except that it also strips out unnecessary files and creates a tarball from the latest tag rather than ``HEAD``.

 Assuming everything builds correctly and you are a designated ``HackPort`` maintainer on Hackage, you can publish the ``HackPort``